Economy of the Comoros: Economic history

 Following the Abdallah regime's rapprochement with France in 1978, the Comoran economy became increasingly dependent on infusions of French aid, along with assistance from other governments and international organizations.
 By 1990, the year the Comoros concluded negotiations with the IMF for an economic restructuring program, the republic's total external public debt was US$162.4 million, an amount equal to about three-quarters of GNP.
 The government delayed implementing the structural adjustment plan and was directed by the World Bank and the IMF to do so by September 1992.
 The plan recommendations entailed discharging about 2,800 of 9,000 civil servants, among other unpopular measures.
 The IMF granted the Comoros a new credit for US$1.9 million in March 1994 under the Structural Adjustment Facility.
 For the period 1994–96, the Comoros sought an economic growth rate of 4 percent as well as an inflation rate of 4 percent for 1995–96.
 The growth rate for 1994, however, was estimated only at 0.7 percent and the inflation rate at 15 percent.
 Meanwhile, in a move designed to encourage private enterprise and reduce unemployment, in May 1993 the UN Development Programme had given the Comoros a credit of US$2 million for programs in these areas.
 In January 1994, the European Development Fund (EDF) granted 1.3 million European Currency Units (ECUs; for value, see Glossary) to the Comoros to develop small businesses.
 The Comoros also received 5.7 million French francs from the French Aid and Cooperation Fund for agriculture and rural development.

 The results of foreign aid to the Comoros have been mixed at best.
 The purposes of the aid ranged from helping the government cover its payroll for such huge, seemingly endless projects as expanding the seaport at Moroni and developing a new port at Mutsamuda on Nzwani.
 Neither project had shown much promise by early 1994.
 Meanwhile, the islands have been unable to develop local resources or create the infrastructure needed for economic development.
 The few successes included the creation of national news media and limited improvements in public health, education, and telecommunications.
 Developmental assistance from the United States, which totaled US$700,000 in fiscal year (FY—see Glossary) 1991, was administered by CARE, the nongovernmental organization, and focused primarily on reforestation, soil conservation, and sustainable agriculture.

 The Comoros has officially participated in the African Franc Zone (Communauté Financière Africaine—CFA; see Glossary) since 1979.
-The CFA franc was qualed one French franc.
+The CFA franc equaled one French franc.